sqmk/Phue/README.md

 * Updating the bridge
 * Finding new lights
 * Getting and managing lights
-* Creating, updating, and deleting groups
+* Managing groups
-* Creating and deleting schedules
+* Managing schedules with various time patterns

 Interested in API docs?
 You can check out the auto-generated documentation at [GitApiDoc](http://gitapidoc.com/api/sqmk/Phue/)